Best Application Support Services of 2026: 9 Providers Ranked

 Pros

-• L2/L3 application support explicitly named as a core service
+L2/L3 application support named as a core service on Clutch

 Cons

-Summary of online reviews: Across 22 verified Clutch reviews, recurring praise focuses on rapid onboarding (engineers shipping production pull requests within 48 hours), high-quality work with minimal bugs, strong project management, proactive problem-solving, and self-sufficient teams that integrate as a "mirror" of internal engineering.
-Clients in EdTech, GovTech, FinTech, e-commerce, and security consulting cite measurable outcomes including 75% data-processing-time reductions and 90% improvements in system response times.
-Cited improvement areas: more proactive bench-availability visibility for forward planning.
+Summary of online reviews: Across 32 verified Clutch reviews, recurring praise focuses on rapid onboarding, high-quality work with minimal defects, strong project management, proactive problem-solving, and self-sufficient teams that integrate as a "mirror" of internal engineering.
+Reviewers span EdTech, GovTech, FinTech, e-commerce, and security consulting.
+The most common improvement note is a wish for more proactive bench-availability visibility for forward planning.

 2. ScienceSoft — for 24/7 enterprise AMS and regulated industries